petaverse-cloud/pv-docs-site/docs/petority/3_features/4_Fence.md

 ![switch](/img/fence/Fence3.jpg)

-WAGGURACY's fence feature provides an added layer of safety and control, allowing you to create secure zones for your pets.
-By following these simple steps, you can ensure your furry friends stay within safe areas while they explore, giving you peace of mind and enhancing their well-being.
+WAGGURACY’s fence feature adds an extra layer of awareness by allowing you to define designated zones for your pet.
+You can receive alerts when your pet moves beyond those areas, helping you stay informed and support safer everyday exploration.